 - Sprinkle cornstarch on grease stains on leather and let sit overnight.
-Brush away.
+Then just brush away.

 - Mix one teaspoon cornstarch with one teaspoon soap.
 Add to one gallon of water.
-Use this mixture to clean your windows.
+Then you can use this mixture to clean your windows.

 - A thick paste of cornstarch and water can be applied to crayon marks on your walls.
-Apply paste and allow to dry completely.
+Apply the paste and allow it to dry completely.
 Then just wipe away.